-To move your claim forward, you need to bring this information to a county clerk's attention within the time allowed by the personal injury statute of limitations applicable within your state.
+To move your claim forward, you must bring this information to a county clerk’s attention within the time allowed by the personal injury statute of limitations applicable within your state.
 In Louisiana, Louisiana Civil Code §3492 caps your actionable time at a single year.
 Comparatively, Tex.
 Civ.
 Prac. & Rem.
 Code Ann. §16.003 allows you to take up to two years to bring your claim to the attention of a Texas civil court.
-If you're not able to get your complaint in by the applicable deadline, however, there's a chance that the attending civil court may throw it out without considering the included facts.
+If you cannot get your complaint in by the applicable deadline, however, there’s a chance that the attending civil court may throw it out without considering the included facts.

-The good news is that an experienced attorney can help you bring together the information needed to build your complaint long before your deadline comes knocking.
+The good news is that an experienced attorney can help you gather the information needed to build your complaint long before your deadline comes knocking.
 More than that, trial lawyers can help you:

 Prove Another Party’s Negligence in Your Initial Complaint

-Imagine you've recently been in a car accident.
-You might think it's straightforward to claim that another driver's negligence resulted in your losses.
+Imagine you’ve recently been in a car accident.
+You might think claiming that another driver’s negligence resulted in your losses is straightforward.
 In reality, you have to bring forward evidence that proves a driver was negligent behind the wheel and that said negligence resulted in your accident.
-Instead of doing this on your own, though, you can collaborate with a trial attorney to begin your investigation.
+Instead of doing this alone, you can collaborate with a trial attorney to begin your investigation.

 Specifically, you can work with a legal professional with a reputation for success to return to the scene of your accident and gather data that may prove relevant to your fight for compensation.
 For example, you can bring forward: